SPL-ethz/snow/docs_src/tutorial.rst

     S_2D_VISF = Snowing(k=d, opcond=op, temperature="spatial_2D", configuration="VISF", plotting=True)
     S_2D_jacket = Snowing(k=d, opcond=op, temperature="spatial_2D", configuration="jacket", plotting=True)

 Finally, the last input parameter, **plotting = True**, automatically plots the temperature and the ice mass fraction evolution at different positions in the vial.
-This can be omitted by setting **plotting = False**.
+This can be omitted by setting **plotting = False**, hence no plots will be produced.

 In order to evaluate the variability in nucleation times, temperatures and solidification times due to the stochasticity of nucleation a larger number of the single vial simulations may be carried out.
 This can be achieved by adding an integer parameter **Nrep** denoting the number of repeated simulations: